samyipsh/tp/docs/UserGuide.md

 title: User Guide
 ---

-NetworkUs is a **desktop app for organizing contacts, with features that assists in project management, project collaboration, and internship searches**.
-The app is optimized for the *Command Line Interface* (CLI) to allow swift access for keyboard users.
-The app is also complemented with  *Graphical User Interface* (GUI) to display the program.
+NetworkUs is a desktop app for organizing contacts.
+Its features assists in group management, allowing for quick searches of contacts with desired trailts (i.e specialization) and hence project group formation.
+It is catered for Computer Science Students.
+The app is optimized for the Command Line Interface (CLI) to allow swift access for keyboard users.
+The app is also complemented with Graphical User Interface (GUI) to display the program.

 * Table of Contents
 {:toc}